ewallace/protocols/RNAtagseq.md

     - Repeat 80% EtOH wash, and let air dry for 3min
     - Elute off beads with 25 uL 1x low TE (10 mM Tris, 0.1M EDTA)

-18. Proceed to sequence
+20. Proceed to sequence
-    - Check quantity/quality on Bioanalyzer with Agilent DNA HS chip
+    - Check quantity/quality on Bioanalyzer with Agilent DNA HS chip as step 16
     - Submit to genomics core for sequencing.
     - If desired to combine multiple libraries PCR'd separately, they must have different barcoded P7 primers.
 Amounts of sequenceable material must be carefully measured to ensure even coverage across libraries, e.g. with the KAPA biosystems kit (Cat. # KK4824).
 The genomics core can do this for a fee.